photocred: Maddie Deuter

 4) I process out loud.
 I figure things out through observation and then discussion.
 The companions I lean on the most are those who stimulate and challenge my thinking, and then listen while I process.
 Verbal connection is important to me.
 I feel loved when people ask me questions.
 It shows that they’re interested in me.

 I discovered these things about myself as I lived day by day honoring the Maddie inside who wasn’t trying to earn her significance.
 I also began to believe there is a “finding” involved with choosing a partner.
 Compatibility is a factor.
-You can't manufacture a healthy marriage.
-You cannot have both true acceptance from your partner of who you really are, and be willing to give up your identity to reach compromise because you disagree on everything.
+I can't manufacture a healthy marriage.
+I cannot have both true acceptance from my partner, and be willing to give up my identity to reach compromise because we disagree on everything.

 You can imagine how unexpected and traumatic my initial breakdown was for Josh.
 It felt very out of the blue, and the shock was combined with the pain of rejection.
 I only share these things, to explain the depth of my remorse that I was not more honest with myself much earlier for his sake.
 Consideration of who I am should have been the first thing I ever set out to discover, not who I should marry.